melkecelioglu/Hourglass_STM32L100RCT6/README.md

 # Hourglass_STM32L100RCT6
-This is project aiming te create an hourglass.
+This project aims to create an digital sand hourglass.